-Simple Oral Cryotherapy Device for Preventing Mouth Sores After Chemotherapy
+Oral Cryotherapy Device for the Prevention of Mouth Sores due to Chemotherapy

 No longer do patients have to rely on ineffective ice chips or mouthwashes to prevent or treat chemotherapy mouth sores.
-With the invention of the Chemo Mouthpiece™, engineer and cancer survivor David Yoskowitz has created a device that will effectively fend off the worst of your mucositis symptoms, so you have one less battle to fight.
-To learn more about how the Chemo Mouthpiece™ can help you through this difficult time, visit us online or call (866) 461-7518 today.
+With the invention of the Chemo Mouthpiece™, engineer and cancer survivor, David Yoskowitz, has created a device that will effectively fend off the worst of your mucositis symptoms, so you have one less battle to fight.
+To learn more about how the Chemo Mouthpiece™ can help you through this difficult time, contact us online or call (866) 461-7518 today.